pymc-devs/pytensor/doc/extending/graphstructures.rst

 :class:`Op`
 -----------

-An :class:`Op` in Pytensor defines a certain computation on some types of inputs, producing some types of outputs.
+An :class:`Op` in PyTensor defines a certain computation on some types of inputs, producing some types of outputs.
 It is equivalent to a function definition in most programming languages.
 From a list of input :ref:`Variables <variable>` and an :class:`Op`, you can build an :ref:`apply`